ruggeri/tech-notes/programming-languages/concurrency.md

 block all of Ruby?
 But isn't the answer to write wrappers to pollable C code?
 Also, Go is going to have the same problem.
 Even Node can have that problem if the C API writer is stupid.

+## C10k

+- In 2026-04-XX, I am talking with ChatGPT about the old c10k problem: handling 10k simultaneous connections.
+- It again says that you have 10k stacks each of which needs memory.
+  That's GBs of memory just for the stacks.
+Too much memory pressure!
+- It says that even if most threads are sleeping, it's a lot of pressure on the scheduler.
+Thread switching disturbs caches, TLB, branch predictor state.
+GC can slow down because lots of stacks to search from.
+- There's not a lot of _benefit_ from just spinning up threads, because they're all waiting on IO basically.
+- Basically, threads are not really optimized for this use case.
+The weight of threads is heavier because it is expected that the threads are _mostly doing something_.
+- So approaches like doing async io, or having a green thread implementation built into the runtime still helps.